 Translating the idea into visual language was a natural but by no means straightforward task.

 We turned again to the engineering world for subtle cues.
-Inspired by the technical drawing paper that engineers use, we illustrated a device that tied together all of our themes.
+Inspired by the technical drawing paper that engineers use, we illustrated a device that tied up all of our themes.

 If you look closely, these dots could be little footholds.
 More than that, they formed a grid: a space in which engineers could solve their own problems, or at least begin to map out their options.